ZooBear404/Sign-Language-Recognition/README.md

 # Sign-Language-Recognition
-A project for recognizing sign language.
+Sign-Language-Recognition is a standalone app which helps the users translate sign language into the target language.